Dr. Christopher Strickland

 The Strickland lab!
 (May 2022)

-Dr. Tricia Phillips (click for website): (Birmingham-Southern College, 2020) Tricia received her PhD from the mathematical biology program at the University of Tennessee, Knoxville in 2020.
+Dr. Tricia Phillips (click for website): (Assistant Prof. at Birmingham-Southern College, 2020) Tricia received her PhD from the mathematical biology program at the University of Tennessee, Knoxville in 2020.
 For her dissertation, she built and analyzed models of opioid and heroin addiction and a discrete-time model of population structure in non-lethal harvest scenarios.
 Both projects were highly data-driven and involved a significant computational aspects.

 Ryan Campbell: Ryan is studying optimal search strategies of tiny wasps in the context of background fluid flow and where the target is another small, flying insect.
 He is also interested in the multi-scale problem of how these individual search strategies give rise to landscape-level distribution patterns.
+In 2023, he began work on developing a veteran-specific, individual-based model of community structure in the context of opioid use disorder.
 Ryan brings many mathematical tools together to analyze these problems, including probability theory, stochastic differential equations, mathematical and probabilistic modeling, and partial differential equations.

 UNDERGRADUATE RESEARCHERS

-Owen Queen: Owen is a mathematics and computer science major studying agent-based models of opioid and heroin addiction on social networks.
+Owen is a mathematics and computer science major studying agent-based models of opioid and heroin addiction on social networks.
 He uses a combination of mathematical modeling, Python- and NetLogo-based computation, and statistical analysis carried out in R to conduct his research.
-Owen Queen is a 2021 Goldwater Scholar and is interested in going to graduate school in bioinformatics.
+Owen Queen is a 2021 Goldwater Scholar and a 2024 Knight-Hennessy Scholar.

-Vincent Jodoin: (Farragut High School, 2021) A mathematics major, Vinny helped formulate and implement a novel agent-based model for opioid and heroin addiction which acts on social networks in NetLogo.
+Vincent Jodoin: (Teacher, Farragut High School, 2021) A mathematics major, Vinny helped formulate and implement a novel agent-based model for opioid and heroin addiction which acts on social networks in NetLogo.
 He is interested in teaching and also plans to attend graduate school in mathematics.

 Ao Zeng: (Carnegie Mellon School of Computer Science Masters Program, 2017) Majoring in mathematics and computer science, Ao implemented novel network formation algorithms in Python.
 His focus is on efficient routines and data structures within a scalable, object-oriented framework for model testing.